siddhartha-gadgil/LogicTypesSpaces/source/_posts/2015-01-21-recursion-functions-and-inductive-types.markdown

 * An inductive type $W$ is specified by specifying the types of constructors.
 The type of a constructor is built from $W$ in certain specified ways.
 * When defining an inductive type, we define constructors as terms of the specified type.
 * For an inductive type $W$ and a type $X$, we obtain a recursion function $rec\_{W, X}$, whose type is determined in terms of the constructors of $W$.
 We have certain _computation_ rules giving definitional equalities for the action of a recursively defined function on the image of a constructor.

+We need a few more rules of a similar nature, mainly concerned with extending rules involving functions to so called _dependent functions_.
+Our next goal is to introduce dependent functions.

 ## Exercise